 Lucas Bustamante has been bitten by countless snakes, dived with whale sharks, lived with Amazonian indigenous tribes, and chased by elephants.
 Since he was a child, he grew up around the Ecuadorian outdoors and later became a passionate biologist and a conservation photojournalist.

-Lucas is the photographic director of Tropical Herping, an institution he co-founded in 2009 to help preserve tropical reptiles and amphibians through tourism, photography, education, and research.
-Thanks to this, Lucas manages research and photography projects in different countries through South America, Africa, and Asia.
-Lucas' primary objective is to use photography as a tool to promote wildlife conservation, so he manages different projects throughout South America, Africa, and Asia.
-He is an author of some books, like “Reptiles of the Galapagos” and has described 6 new species to science, including two gecko species for the archipelago.
-His photographic work has been featured in National Geographic, Audubon, BBC Wildlife, WWF, Conservation International, and many other magazines, books, photo exhibitions and articles.
+He co-founded Tropical Herping and Savia Fund, an Ecuadorian Nonprofit that works in the legal defense of nature, environmental and cultural conservation, and visual storytelling.
+Lucas's primary objective is to use photography to promote wildlife conservation, so he manages different projects throughout South America, Africa, and Asia.
+He is an author of some books, like “Reptiles of the Galapagos” and has described 8 new species for science, including two gecko species for the archipelago.
+His photographic work has been featured in National Geographic, Audubon, BBC Wildlife, GEO, Smithsonian, and many other magazines, books, photo exhibitions, and articles.
 Lucas is a Wildlife Photographer of the Year and Nature’s Best Windland Smith Rice prizewinner.
-He is a member of the International League of Conservation Photographers (iLCP), and Nature Picture Library.
+He is a member of the International League of Conservation Photographers (iLCP), and Nature Picture Library represents his images.

-When taking a break from work, Lucas spends the time diving and playing soccer with his friends.
+Lucas spends time diving and playing soccer with his friends when taking a break from work.